gaowudao/CRITERIA3D/README.md

 Algorithms for potential/actual solar radiation computation.

 ## interpolation library
-Algorithms dor meteorological data spatialization.
+Algorithms for the spatialization of meteorological data.

 ## PRAGA (PRogram for AGrometeorological Analysis)
 PRAGA is a Graphical User Interface to manage the libraries in the distribution for agro-meteorological and climate analysis.